pagioro/first-project/README.md

     # Testing

-    - Links to social media
-    - Hover feature with a bigger size that matches navigation bar
-    - Directs user to the respective site on a new page

     - This project is responsive looks good, and functions on all standard screens sizes using the devtools device toolbar.
     - I tested that this page works in different browsers: Chrome, Firefox, Safari.
     - The navigation, header, services, about us, sign up and contact text are all readable and easy to understand.